 Travelkatz will put together a Maine Vacation Package custom tailored just for you.
 We handle all aspects of your trip so you can sit back, relax and enjoy.
-We provide two options for every state in the USA consisting of the state capital and the Natural Wonder.
+We provide three options for every state in the USA.
 If you have any questions or concerns please don’t hesitate in contacting us.

 Augusta was once part of a larger settlement, called Hallowell, but split off to become its own town in 1797.
 Initially called Harrington, town officials requested that the name be changed to Augusta less than a year after the new town was founded.
 Apparently, Hallowell residents wouldn’t stop teasing the people of Harrington, calling the town “Herringtown” after the pungent fish.
 But while the rationale for Harrington’s name change is clear, the origins of Augusta are unknown: Some believe the city was named after a previous settlement, destroyed by Native Americans in the 18th century.
 Others think Augusta was named after Pamela Augusta Dearborn, the daughter of Revolutionary War officer Henry Dearborn.
 Still others think Augusta refers to Caesar Augustus, who founded the Roman Empire.